symphonylyh/3D/Reconstruction3D/notes/agisoft_metashape_guide/agisoft_metashape_guide.md

 * Step 2: Export camera images and put under each rock's subfolder.
 Use [rename_images.py](../../metashape-workflow/rename_images.py) if you want to have cumulative count of the image name index.
 * Step 3: Use the provided [U-2-Net-Rock](../../../U-2-Net-Rock) to generate rock masks.
 Call the [inference script](../../../U-2-Net-Rock/u2net_test.py) and specify the image folder.
 Use [gather_images.py](../../metashape-workflow/gather_images.py) if you want to collect all the images and masks for training purpose.
 * Step 4: Follow the workflow described in this guide to reconstruct the model of each rock.
 Open the `reconstruct.psx` and import photos.
 Then load the `batch.xml` to run the next steps described below.
-* Step 5: After successful reconstruction of all rocks, use [metashape_batch_export.py](../../metashape-workflow/metashape_batch_export.py) to export the FBX models and textures.
+* Step 5: After successful reconstruction of all rocks, use [metashape_batch_export.py](../../metashape-workflow/metashape_batch_export.py) to export the FBX models and textures and PLY models.
 * The next steps are described in the [synthesis workflow](../../../Synthesis3D/notes/synthesis-workflow/synthesis.md) section.

 ## Notes